 Don't take notes in your one-on-ones?
 You should.
 They WANT you to.

 If a team member takes the time to bring it up, it matters to them.
 They want you to take action, not just talk about it.
 So take your notes and set some action items by the end of your one-on-ones and other critical meetings.

 With how busy the average manager is, it's a mistake to assume you'll remember something later.

-Even if you can remember, you're stressing your brain to juggling that and the many other items competing for your attention each day.
+Even if you can remember, you're stressing your brain to juggle that and the many other items competing for your attention each day.
 It shouldn't be surprising that things are easily forgotten when that is the case.
-Sadly, when you forget, your team member can become discourage, because they think that means you don't care or it's not that important.
+Sadly, when you forget, your team member can become discouraged, because they think that means you don't care or it's not that important.

 Fortunately, an app like Lighthouse can help you stay organized all in one place and manage those action items for you and your team member automatically for those crucial one-on-one discussions.